The horseless carriage was quite the show —

 - This is Adrianna's preferred decade in Midnight in Paris, and toward the end of the film, she and Gil even get to travel there, with Adrianna deciding to stay.

-- Some novels written during the time period have also become classics, keeping the setting fresh for its next rediscovery, notably HG Wells' The War of the Worlds (1898), Jerome K. Jerome's Three Men In A Boat (1889) and some of Mark Twain's later work such as A Connecticut Yankee In King Arthurs Court (1889).
+- Some novels written during the time period have also become classics, keeping the setting fresh for its next rediscovery, notably HG Wells' The War of the Worlds (1898), Jerome K. Jerome's Three Men in a Boat (1889), Theodor Fontane's Effi Briest (1896) and Der Stechlin (1897), and some of Mark Twain's later work such as A Connecticut Yankee in King Arthur's Court (1889).

-- Whilst Jeeves and Wooster is set in The Roaring Twenties (or perhaps more accurately, Genteel Interbellum Setting), one story revolves around Sir Watkins Basset's Memoirs (and the multitude of parties who desire the destruction thereof) of the various things he and other prominent personages did during The Gay Nineties.
-By the sound of it he could give Bertie a run for his money any day of the week.
+- Whilst Jeeves and Wooster is set in The Roaring '20s (or perhaps more accurately, Genteel Interbellum Setting), one story revolves around Sir Watkins Basset's Compromising Memoirs (and the multitude of parties who desire the destruction thereof) of the various things he and other prominent personages did during The Gay Nineties.
+By the sound of it, he could give Bertie a run for his money any day of the week.

-- Jack Finney's Time and Again (1970) is set in 1882, which is technically outside the time period, but it seems to fit the idea of The Gay Nineties almost perfectly anyway.
+- Jack Finney's Time and Again (1970) is set in 1882, which is technically outside the time period, but it seems to fit the idea of The Gay '90s almost perfectly anyway.

 - Many of the Sherlock Holmes stories are set in (as well as written in) this period.